 4. Eat Better

-Load up on fruits and vegetables, especially the less-starchy kinds such as spinach, broccoli, carrots, and green beans.
+- Load up on vegetables, especially the less-starchy kinds such as spinach and other leafy greens, broccoli, carrots, and green beans.
 Aim for at least three servings a day.

 Also, swap out high-calorie foods.
 “Drink skim milk rather than whole milk, diet soda rather than regular soda,” Geil says.
 “Choose lower-fat versions of cheese, yogurt, and salad dressings.”